Breakthrough-Energy/PowerSimData/README.md

 including `plot=False` in `build_supply_curve`). `P` and `F`, the supply curve capacity and bid quantities, respecitively, are also returned.

 #### II.
-Comparing Supply Curve
+Comparing Supply Curves

 When updating generator cost curve information, it can be useful to see the corresponding effect on the supply curve for a particular area and fuel type pair.
-Instead of only performing a visual inspection between the original and new supply curves, the maximum price difference between the two supply curve can be calculated.
+Instead of only performing a visual inspection between the original and new supply curves, the maximum price difference between the two supply curves can be calculated.
 This metric, which is similar to the Kolmogorov-Smirnov test, serves as a goodness-of-fit test between the two supply curves, where a lower score is desired.
 This metric can be calculated as follows: